 Alternatives to Electric Fences For Goats

-Goats have their own set of optional fence design!
-You can try cattle panels, just be aware that small kids might be able to slip through.
+Goats have their own set of optional fence designs!
+You can try cattle panels.
+Just be aware that small kids might be able to slip through.
 Goats could get their horns caught.
 There are panels for other species, like hog panels or feedlot panels, that may work better.
-Welded wire fences generally work well, but goats tend to slowly wear on the welds with their shenanigans.
+Welded wire fences generally work well, but goats tend to wear on the welds with their shenanigans slowly.

 The best non-electric option?
 Woven wire fencing made for goats!
 It stands up to the abuse goats dish out.
-Woven wire has small holes to prevent them from sticking heads through, and can keep predators out.
+Woven wire has small holes to prevent them from sticking heads through and can keep predators out.
 Just be sure it’s installed correctly and pulled tight!
-Again, added in some electric wire can help reinforce the fence and keep persistent predators out.
+Again, add in some electric wire can help reinforce the fence and keep persistent predators out.

 Electric fencing is great for both chickens and goats, depending on the area you live!
 While it is mostly a psychological barrier, it is well known to deter predators and keep even the largest livestock contained.
 Provided that it’s installed correctly, that is!

 Many electric fences can be cheaper than board, welded, or woven wire fences.
-This makes them a very attractive option!
-No matter what type of fence you chose just be sure to factor in the time and energy it will take to maintain it.
+This makes them a desirable option!
+No matter what type of fence you chose, be sure to factor in the time and energy it will take to maintain it.